 Most of what Verisign encountered was around the harmonization of current standards and policies from the physical security side to suit the needs of the key management infrastructure for this system.
 These issues were specifically the result of the original specs for the system being incorrectly attributed the same level of security as those for the PKI environment that we previously managed.

 Any time authentication and integrity functions are added to an information system it becomes more brittle.
 As a result, operational and change management procedures associated with those systems must be adapted and become more mechanical in nature.
-Because DNSSEC makes the system more brittle, it requires more care and feeding, as opposed to 'fire and forget' prior to DNSSEC.
+Because DNSSEC makes the system more brittle, it requires more care and feeding, as opposed to the 'fire and forget' model that was prevalent prior to widespread DNSSEC implementation.

 5. Sources of risk analysis for the DNS, as well as contingency planning, business continuity planning (BCP) and related work for the DNS.